quarklang/QUARK/docs/project-report.md

 To run some quantum computing programs, compile `shor.qk` and `grover.qk` in the `quark` folder.
 They are examples of non-trivial programs performing Shor's algorithm and Grover's search.
 More information on them in the testing section.

 Given an actual quantum computer, we would be able to run these algorithms in the stated time.
-For now, we run them on our simulator.
+For now, we run them on our simulator in exponential time for small N examples.

 Shor's algorithm can factorize large integers in polynomial time.
 Run `./quark/quarkc -sco ./quark/shor.qk shor` and `./shor`